Analysts Mean recommendation for Ambev S.A. (ABEV) was 3.20: Is this the key time?

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Bearing in mind the latest performance of Ambev S.A., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -4.58%.
-Additionally, trading for the stock in the period of the last six months notably improved by 8.96%, alongside a boost of 29.73% for the period of the last 12 months.
-The shares increased approximately by -1.35% in the 7-day charts and went up by -12.05% in the period of the last 30 days.
-Common stock shares were lifted by -15.12% during last recorded quarter.
+Considering, the past performance of Ambev S.A., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -9.15%.
+Additionally, trading for the stock in the period of the last six months notably improved by 2.21%, alongside a boost of 26.24% for the period of the last 12 months.
+The shares increased approximately by -4.79% in the 7-day charts and went up by -15.24% in the period of the last 30 days.
+Common stock shares were lifted by -18.95% during last recorded quarter.